Pediatric Orthopedic surgeons width="1024" height="188"

 Hand Injuries

-Hand injuries affect the fingers, hand, and wrist.
-It can cause vascular trauma which implies that the blood vessel has been injured.
+But some fractures that look simple to treat can cause serious problems for children or teens and affect the ability of the bone to grow.
 If you suspect your child has broken his or her hand, you can bring him or her to Medical City Children’s Orthopedic and Spine Specialists Fracture Care Clinic where a pediatric orthopedic specialist will diagnose and treat your child.

 Common Hand Injuries

-The most common sports-related hand injuries include fractures, ligament & tendon injuries, and dislocations.
 For example, football, field hockey, and lacrosse, where the chance of being tackled is high, are responsible for most of the bones of the hand that are broken in children.
 Also, a scaphoid fracture (i.e. a break in one of the small bones in the wrist) usually occurs when a child falls on an outstretched hand.

 Strains and sprains occur in cheerleading, gymnastics, and weight lifting.
 They can lead to the inflammation or irritation of a tendon as a result of repetitive motion.